HL7/US-Core-STU3/pages/_includes/guidance.md

      }

 #### Required binding for CodeableConcept Datatype
+{:.no_toc}

 Required binding to a value set definition means that one of the codes from the specified value set SHALL be used and using only text is not valid.
 In this IG, we have defined the Extensible + Max-ValueSet binding to allow for either a code from the specified value set or text.
 Multiple codings (translations) are permitted as is discussed below.

 #### Using multiple codes with CodeableConcept Datatype
+{:.no_toc}

-Atlernate codes may be provided in addition to the standards codes defined in required or extensible value sets.
+Alternate codes may be provided in addition to the standards codes defined in required or extensible value sets.
 The alternate codes are called “translations”.
 These translations may be equivalent to or narrower in meaning to the standard concept code.

 Example of multiple translation for Body Weight concept code.